Harris Academy Tottenham: Controversy

 Opinion is largely divided over the scandal, with many accepting (or corroborating) the claims laid out in the petition and speaking of a deep-seated culture of institutional racism within academies and schools like HATO, which is proving detrimental to the growth and development of young black students.
 However, several others have dismissed the allegations as unsubstantiated and criticised Adusei for wrongfully subjecting the academy, and a teacher, to an infamous 'trial by social media'.
 They also highlight the potentially dangerous ramifications of such actions as evidenced by Foley receiving death threats.
+It was later revealed that one of the permanently excluded students had punched a teacher.